HaxeFlixel/flixel-docs/documentation/02_handbook/16-keyboard.html.md

 ## Checking multiple keys

 You can check multiple keys at once using the `anyPressed()`, `anyJustPressed()` and `anyJustReleased()` methods of `FlxKeyboard`.
-This allows to bind multiple keys to one action easily, for example controlling the player with either WASD or the arrow keys.
-These methods take an `Array` of key names (as `String`s) and return true if any of the given keys has the desired property.
+This allows you to bind multiple keys to one action easily, for example controlling the player with either WASD or the arrow keys.
+These methods take an `Array` of key names (as `String`s) and return true if any of the given keys have the desired property.

 ``` haxe
 override public function update(elapsed:Float):Void